Buffelsdraai Landfill Site Community Reforestation Project: Carbon offsets

-As a result of the high density tree planting, the Buffelsdraai forest habitat has the ability to store a high volume of carbon, thus playing an important role in reducing the amount of carbon dioxide (a powerful greenhouse gas) in the atmosphere.
-The BLSCRP site would sequester 42 214 tons of CO_{2} over a 20-year period.
+As a result of the high-density tree planting, the Buffelsdraai forest habitat has the ability to store a large volume of carbon, thus playing an important role in reducing atmospheric carbon dioxide (a powerful greenhouse gas).
+The site is anticipated to sequester 42 214 tons of CO_{2} over a 20-year period.

 Socio-economic

-The communities involved in the BLSCRP are some of the most impoverished and vulnerable in Durban.
+The communities involved in the Project were initially some of the most impoverished and vulnerable in Durban.
 By restoring the forest ecosystem in Buffelsdraai the livelihoods and resilience of people are supported.
 The ‘Indigenous Trees for Life’ model developed and implemented by the Wildlands Conservation Trust, was adopted as the approach for tree production.
 The approach encourages local, unemployed people, known as ‘Tree-preneurs’, to collect indigenous tree seeds which they propagate at their homesteads.
-The tree seedlings are traded to the BLSCRP in exchange for credit notes, which in turn can be traded for basic food items, clothes, building materials, used to pay for school fees and driving lessons.
+The tree seedlings are traded to the Project in exchange for credit notes, which in turn can be traded for basic food items, clothes, building materials, used to pay for school fees and driving lessons.
 Tree-preneurs have also been able to build new homes and enrol in higher education programmes.